luno/moonbeam/docs/spec.md

 Pay 1 Satoshi to a null data script with data 0x01 + _paymentsHash_

 Output 2:
-Pay balance to address _receiverOutput_.
+Pay *balance* to address _receiverOutput_.

 Output 3:
 Pay _capacity - balance - fee_ to address _senderOutput_.

 If an output amount is zero, that output is omitted.
-If an output amount is less than the dust threshold, that output is omitted and the amount is added to the network fee.
+If an output amount is less than the *dustThreshold*, that output is omitted and the amount is added to the network fee.

 ### Refund transaction

-The input sequence must be equal to timeout.
+The refund transaction is used by the sender to refund the capital if the receiver fails to close the channel.
+It only becomes valid after the *timeout* has elapsed.

 Input 1:
+The input sequence must be set to *timeout*.
 ```
 Push <senderSig>
 Push <senderPubKey>